SotirisTouliopoulos/dingo/README.md

 - [GeomScale](https://geomscale.github.io/) is a research and development project that delivers open source code for state-of-the-art algorithms at the intersection of data science, optimization, geometric, and statistical computing.
 - The current focus of GeomScale is scalable algorithms for sampling from high-dimensional distributions, integration, convex optimization, and their applications.
-- [dingo](https://github.com/GeomScale/dingo) is part of the GeomScale project.
-It is a python package that analyzes metabolic networks.
-It relies on high dimensional sampling with Markov Chain Monte Carlo (MCMC) methods and fast optimization methods to analyze the possible states of a metabolic network.
+- [dingo](https://github.com/GeomScale/dingo) is a python package that analyzes metabolic networks.
+It relies on high dimensional sampling with Markov Chain Monte Carlo (MCMC) methods and fast optimization methods to analyze the possible states of a metabolic network. `dingo` is part of the `GeomScale` project.

 #### This document summarizes the methods implemented and integrated into the [dingo](https://github.com/GeomScale/dingo) package: